ramyatrouny/online-lebanon/README.md

 # Digital Lebanon 🇱🇧 | لبنان الرقمي

+> **⚠️ DISCLAIMER: This is a demo project for learning, testing, and simulation purposes only.
+This is NOT a real or official government portal.
+All content, services, and functionality are completely fictional and for educational/demonstration purposes.**

 A futuristic government services portal that reimagines Lebanon's public sector as a fully digital, user-centric experience.
 This project showcases how digital transformation could eliminate paperwork, long queues, and inefficiency in Lebanese government services.

+## 🎓 Purpose

+This project is designed for:

+- **Learning** modern web development techniques
+- **Testing** UI/UX concepts for government portals
+- **Demonstrating** digital transformation possibilities
+- **Educational** purposes and portfolio showcasing

+**This is NOT affiliated with any real Lebanese government entity or official institution.**

 ## 🌟 Features